telerik/fiddler-everywhere-docs/knowledge-base/redirecting-with-rulesbuilder.md

 ---
-title: Redirecting traffic from one server to another via the Rules tab
+title: Redirecting traffic from one server to another through the Rules tab
 description: An article on how to create match rules and actions to redirect traffic while using regex variables
 type: how-to
 slug: rulesbuilder-redirect-traffic